 Distance learning students can stream classes via our Virtual Learning Environment, either to participate live or watch later.

 Assessment is generally in the form of assignments, which help to develop critical-thinking, problem-solving and analytical skills.
 The ‘Measurement, Analysis and Assessment’ module includes practical group work.

 - The project is assessed using a dissertation (weighting 80%) and a presentation (weighting 20%)

 School of Science, Engineering and Environment.

-Rising to the challenge of a rapidly-changing world, our multi-disciplinary courses will shape the next generation of urbanists, scientists, engineers, consultants and conservationists.
-Delivered by our supportive programme teams, you’ll experience a dedicated learning environment, where you can take your potential further.
+Ready for a rapidly-changing world, our multi-disciplinary courses will shape the next generation of scientists, engineers, consultants, conservationists and urbanists.
+Delivered by our supportive programme team, you will experience a professional learning environment, where you can take your potential further.

 During your studies, you will experience a modern learning environment, enriched with accessible lecture theatres and AV-equipped classrooms, computing suites and multimedia libraries, with access to industry journals, databases, and simulation software.

 As an audio acoustics student, you will interact with world-class facilities including full anechoic and semi-anechoic chambers, a transmission suite, large and small reverberation chambers, an ITU standard listening room, audiometric test facilities and advanced instrumentation and equipment.